-You may contact USC's Biological Safety Officer if you would like to request a pre-review of your IBC protocol prior to full committee review or if you have any questions regarding the IBC protocol submission review or approval process.
+You may contact UofSC's Biosafety Officer at firstname.lastname@example.org if you would like to request a pre-review of your IBC protocol prior to full committee review or if you have any questions regarding the IBC protocol submission review or approval process.
 Labs are encouraged to request a pre-review for any new protocol.
 Protocol pre-reviews must be requested at least five days prior to the protocol submission deadline.

 Protocols must be submitted on or before the submission deadline for the scheduled meeting.
 There is no expedited approval for experiments requiring review by the full committee.